nhsconnect/gpconnect/pages/integration/integration_spine_directory_service.md

 MHS records of GP Connect provider systems contain the endpoint of the target practice, as defined by the [FHIR service root URL](development_general_api_guidance.html#service-root-url).

-Please see the [System topologies](integration_system_topologies.html) page for more details on the allocation of ASIDs and Party Keys.
+Please see [System topologies](integration_system_topologies.html) for more details on the allocation of ASIDs and Party Keys.

 ## Querying SDS ##

-GP Connect consumer systems are expected to resolve the [FHIR service root URL](development_general_api_guidance.html#service-root-url) for a given GP provider organisation using [Spine Directory Service (SDS)](http://digital.nhs.uk/spine) LDAP directory lookups.
+GP Connect consumer systems are expected to resolve the [FHIR service root URL](development_general_api_guidance.html#service-root-url) and ASID for a given GP provider organisation using [Spine Directory Service (SDS)](http://digital.nhs.uk/spine) LDAP directory lookups.

 This is a two step process, as follows:

 > 1. Lookup the Message Handling System (MHS) record
 > 2. Lookup the Accredited System (AS) record

+The process allows a consumer system to retrieve the following details for a target GP provider organisation:

+- FHIR service root URL, retrieved from the `nhsMhsEndpoint` element in step 1
+- And the ASID, retrieved from `uniqueIdentifier` element in step 2

+The FHIR service root URL is used to [construct the full target URL for a GP Connect request](#step-3-consumer-constructs-full-gp-connect-request-url-to-be-sent-to-the-spine-security-proxy).
+The provider's ASID is sent in the  `Ssp-To` HTTP header.

 Please see below for more detail on the process.

 Systems **SHOULD** cache SDS query results giving details of consuming system, endpoints and endpoint capability on a per session basis.

-Consuming systems **MUST NOT** cache and re-use consuming system endpoint information derived from SDS across multiple patient encounters or practitioner usage sessions.
+Systems **MUST NOT** cache and re-use consuming system endpoint information derived from SDS across multiple patient encounters or practitioner usage sessions.
 Each new patient encounter will result in new lookups to ascertain the most up-to-date consuming system, endpoint and endpoint capability.

-### Step 1: Message Handling System (MHS) Lookup for an external service (brokered via SSP)  ###
+### Step 1: Message Handling System (MHS) record lookup  ###

-Consumers **MUST** lookup the endpoint URL, FQDN and Party Key from the MHS record, as follows:
+Consumer systems **MUST** lookup the FHIR service root URL and Party Key from the MHS record, using the ODS code of the target practice, as follows:

 **Search criteria:**
-- Organisational code
+- Organisation code
-	- `nhsIDCode` = *[odsCode]* of the target organisation (for example, GP practice)
+	- `nhsIDCode` = *ODS code* of the target organisation (for example, GP practice)
 - Message Handling System type
 	- `objectClass` = `nhsMHS`
 - MHS Interaction ID
-	- `nhsMhsSvcIA` = *[interactionId]* of the API operation required
+	- `nhsMhsSvcIA` = *Interaction ID*, please see GP Connect [Interaction IDs](integration_interaction_ids.html)

 **Result attributes:**
-- Endpoint URL
+- Target organisation's FHIR service root URL
 	- `nhsMhsEndPoint`
-- Party Key
+- Target organisation's Party Key
 	- `nhsMhsPartyKey`

 **ldapsearch query:**